GreyPreacher/Berkeley-CS61B/README.md

 # Berkeley-CS61B
-This is the work of 2018 spring UC Berkeley CS61B Data Structure.
+😎 This is the work of 2018 spring UC Berkeley CS61B Data Structure.

+# Resources
-You can find the CS61B webpage at https://sp18.datastructur.es/.
+📖 The CS61B spring2018 webpage can be found at [this page](https://sp18.datastructur.es/).